yrik/rush-hour-solver/README.md

 We iterate over the possible moves until red car is moved to the exit on right side of the board.

+**Demo:** [Try demo here](https://rush-hour-solver.herokuapp.com/).
+Note: there is a limit of max 30 sec excecution time, not all boards can be solved within this time.

 Rrerequisites
 ---
  - Python 2.7